5 things for Friday, June 23: Senate health bill, Philando Castile, Bill Cosby

 We know the drill: President Trump tweets a thing.
 Everyone -- media included -- gets very nervous about said thing.
 Many gallons of blood, sweat and tears are devoted to figuring out if the thing is real and what it means for our country.
 Then, President Trump says the thing isn't really a thing at all.

 This week's episode: Secret recordings of conversations between Trump and former FBI Director James Comey?
 Not a thing, apparently.
-The reversal comes as the relationship between the White House and reporters who cover the President's administration is nearing a breaking point.
+The reversal comes as the relationship between the White House and reporters who cover the President's administration is going south, fast.

 4. Philando Castile